zh1huang/tp/docs/DeveloperGuide.md

 ## Introduction

+### About CLIverShelf
-**Welcome to CLIverShelf!**
+Welcome to CLIverShelf!

 **CLIverShelf** is a desktop command line interface-based app for bookstore owners to manage their bookstore.
 With **CLIverShelf**, owners can easily keep track of their items in their shelves, and even generate a sales report so that they know how well their business is going.

+### Aim
-This guide describes the design, implementation and architecture of **CLIverShelf**.
+This developer guide describes the design, implementation and architecture of **CLIverShelf**.
 The aim of this developer guide is to get developers and potential contributors to get familiarised with the implementation of **CLIverShelf**.

+### Target Audience
+This developer guide is for developers who want to understand, test or improve the design of **CLIverShelf**.

 ## Setting up